acdarby/LIFE748/data_downloads.md

 The data pages are on Canvas on the section labled "Data for Workshops"

 [DIR] annotation       - bakta and prokka outputs
-[DIR] assemblies.      - flye fasta assemblies in one place
+[DIR] assemblies       - flye fasta assemblies in one place
 [DIR] fastqc           - fastqc report for raw fastq in `/raw` [DIR] flye             - flye assembly output dir [DIR] quast            - quast report for flye assemblies [DIR] raw              - raw data files